riot/riot.github.io/guide/index.md

 ### How to use jQuery, Zepto, querySelector, etc...

-If you need to access the DOM inside Riot, you'll want to take a look at the [Tag Lifecycle](#tag-lifecycle) and notice that the DOM elements aren't instantiated until the `mount` event first fires, meaning any attempt to select an element before then will fail.
+If you need to access the DOM inside Riot, you'll want to take a look at the [Tag Lifecycle](#tag-lifecycle).
+Notice that the DOM elements aren't instantiated until the `mount` event first fires, meaning any attempt to select an element before then will fail.

 ```html
 <example-tag>